yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 - Keep in mind that you have to cool the water in your bucket, too, as well as running the water through the laser.
 Use the largest practical cooling water tank.
 Most people seem to use 18 to 20 litters and that works well.

-Make sure that the outlet of the water cooling tube (the circled bit) is pointing up to let the air escape:
+Make sure that the outlet of the water cooling tube (the circled bit) is pointing up to let the air escape (raise the machine):

 [![air escape](https://forum.makerforums.info/uploads/default/original/3X/3/b/3b45d7b7800ad26f17a38972747ff748f8e1d6d5.png)](https://forum.makerforums.info/t/cooling-the-k40-laser-tube/79916/9)

 - [Cooling Liquid in a K40 Laser / What i use](https://www.youtube.com/watch?v=ookvTMhISDU)
-	- adding raditor coolant
+	- adding raditor coolant (Glycol 20%)

 - [Durée de vie typique et facteurs d'influence des tubes laser CO2](https://www.accteklaser.com/fr/duree-de-vie-typique-et-facteurs-dinfluence-des-tubes-laser-co2/)
 - [Identifying a Defective CO2 Laser Tube by Plasma Color](https://laser-crafting.com/en/defective-co2-laser-tube-how-to-recognize-when-you-need-a-new-laser-tube/) - CO2 laser tubes contain a gas mixture that depletes over time.
 When the tube is active, you’ll see a purple plasma beam inside.
 The stronger the color, the more powerful the tube.
 If the plasma shifts to a pale pink or even white, it’s a clear sign of a defective laser tube.